 Grants of up to $10,000

-Earlier this year we released our ‘Community Wellbeing Grants of up to $10,000’ for organisations or community groups within bushfire affected communities in the Blue Mountains, Hawkesbury and Lithgow areas.
+In 2021, we released our ‘Community Wellbeing Grants of up to $10,000’ for organisations or community groups within bushfire affected communities in the Blue Mountains, Hawkesbury and Lithgow areas.

 Able2 PTY LTD., 'Community Reengagement for those living with Disability and their Families': A weekly hangout group for those living with diability, and their families, who were directly and indirectly affected by the bushfires.
 This activity will break down social barriers related to the stress and uncertainty caused by living through bushfire.